robert-ulrich-hofmann/steam-linux-kb/BOTTLES.md

 - Add to `C:\users\YOURUSER\Documents\Heroes of the Stom\Variables.txt`
   ```
   frameratecap=60
-  frameratecapGlue=12
+  frameratecapGlue=60
   ```
-  where `frameratecap` is the fps limit during gaming (focus on application) and `frameratecapGlue` is the fps limit while minimized / out of focus.
+  where `frameratecap` is the fps limit during gaming (focus on application) and `frameratecapGlue` is the fps limit while minimized / out of focus / in certain menus.
+In HOTS this is, sadly, also concerning the animations in champ select.

 Battle.NET / StarCraft II